material-components/material-components-android/docs/adaptive/CanonicalLayouts.md

 ## List View demo

-The following shows screenshots of the List View demo in different devices and screen sizes.
+The following shows screenshots of the List View demo on different devices and screen sizes.

 Portrait: